KBTX-TV: History

 KBTX and KWTX experimented with a jointly-run noon newscast in early 2009.
-News stories for both viewing areas were read from KWTX Waco studios for the first half of the show, with KBTX running live weather and additional local content from its studios for the remainder of the show airing in the Brazos Valley.
+News stories for both viewing areas were read from the KWTX studios in Waco for the first half of the show, with KBTX running live weather and additional local content from its studios for the remainder of the show airing in the Brazos Valley.
 KWTX aired its own live weather and content in its part of the market during that time.
 However, in late March 2009, the two stations returned to running separate newscasts, with KBTX citing "an overwhelming request from viewers for the show to be based out of the Twin Cities again."

-In 2009, KBTX reached agreements with the nation's two major satellite providers.
+In 2009, KBTX reached agreements with Dish and DirecTV.
 For years, Dish Network had refused to offer KBTX to the Bryan–College Station area and had simply carried KWTX.
 However, in 2009, Dish relented.
 On April 23 of that year, KBTX was made available in the Waco–Temple–Bryan market area.
 In May 2009, after years of carrying KBTX to the market, DirecTV announced it would be dropping KBTX from its service.
-In June 2009, an agreement was reached to keep the station available to customers of the satellite provider.
+In June 2009, an agreement was reached to keep the station available to DirecTV customers.

-On September 12, 2011, KBTX launched a 4 p.m. newscast, titled First News at Four.
-It and Inside Edition at 4:30 replaced The Oprah Winfrey Show.
+On September 12, 2011, KBTX launched a 4 p.m. newscast, titled First News at Four, replacing The Oprah Winfrey Show alongside Inside Edition at 4:30.

-On October 10, 2011, KBTX began broadcasting its newscasts in high definition, making it the first live and local broadcaster in the Brazos Valley to have HD news.
+On October 10, 2011, KBTX began broadcasting its newscasts in high definition, making it the first live and local broadcaster in the Brazos Valley with HD news.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: